aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 This blueprint will generate the following files and folders:

-- *ReactFolderName* - Folder that contains your React front-end code
+- *ReactFolderName* - Folder that contains your React frontend code
-- *NodeFolderName* - Folder that contains backend code and Cloud Development Kit (cdk) constructs.
-For more information on cdk, see the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html)
+- *NodeFolderName* - Folder that contains backend code and Cloud Development Kit (CDK) constructs.
+For more information on CDK, see the [AWS CDK Developer Guide](https://docs.aws.amazon.com/cdk/v2/guide/home.html)
 - .aws/workflows/build.yaml - The template that defines the project's workflow
 - .mde.devfile.yaml - A DevFile that defines developer workspaces or cloud-native development environments
 - Source repository - A git repository to store, version, and manage project assets.
-For more information on source repositories, see the _Source repositories in Quokka_ section in the **Quokka User Guide**
+For more information on source repositories, see _Working with source repositories_ in the **Quokka User Guide**
 - Workflow - An automated procedure that defines how to build, test, and deploy the web application.
-For more information on workflows, see the _Build, test, and deploy with workflows_ section in the **Quokka User Guide**
+For more information on workflows, see _Build, test, and deploy with workflows_ in the **Quokka User Guide**
 - Environment(s) - An abstraction of infrastructure resources for deploying applications.
 Environments can be used to organize deployment actions into a development, staging, or production environment.
+For more information on environments, see _Organizing deployments using environments_ in the **Quokka User Guide**.
 - Workspace - A cloud native development environment.
 A workspace must be manually created with the generated DevFile using the create workspace operation on Quokka.Codes.
+For more information on the create workspace operation and workspaces, see _Working with workspaces_ in the **Quokka User Guide**.

 This blueprint will deploy the following AWS Resources upon successful project creation, their deployment status can be viewed in the project's workflow:

-- S3 - A resource to host your front-end assets on a object storage service offering industry-leading scalability, data high-availability, security, and performance
+- S3 - A resource to host your frontend assets on a object storage service offering industry-leading scalability, data high-availability, security, and performance

   For more information on S3, see the [AWS S3 User Guide](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html)

-- Cloudfront - A resource for speeding up distribution of your front-end content, such as .html, .css, .js, and image files, to your users
+- Cloudfront - A resource for speeding up distribution of your frontend content, such as .html, .css, .js, and image files, to your users

   For more information on Cloudfront, see the [AWS Cloudfront Developer Guide](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html)